Nature provides an abundance of material for making natural crafts. Photo from Country Woman Magazine

 Ways to display the finished project can be endless.

 Leave as one long length and wind down the middle of your dining table.
-Accent with candles on either side every twelve to eighteen inches.
-Ensure your candles are unscented so they won't interfere with the aroma of your garland
+Place candles every twelve to eighteen inches.
+Ensure your candles are unscented so they will not interfere with the aroma of your garland.

-For Christmas, intertwine with boughs and cinnamon or pine scented candles on your mantle or dining table.
-Make a small garland and wrap it around a towel rack in the bathroom
+For Christmas, intertwine with evergreen boughs, cinnamon or pine scented candles on your mantle or dining table.
+Make a small garland and wrap it around a towel rack in the bathroom.

 Join ends together, and create whatever shape you want.
 Place as a centerpiece on a coffee table or buffet table.
 Add some pillar candles to the center.